school-of-data/GIS-curriculum/nigeria/module9/module9.md

 To organize your layers better, group them by category, as follows: for the land cover 5 raster layers, make one group named Land Cover (in the Layers Panel, click on the Add Group button ![Add Group Button](media/add-group-btn.png "Add Group Button")).
 For the digital surface model, make one group named SRTM DEM.

-Don’t forget to also add the boundary of the working area, province of Pampanga, which is a vector dataset.
+Don’t forget to also add the boundary of the working area, Lagos state, which is a vector dataset.

 Your QGIS map window should look like in figure 9.6, maybe in slightly different colors.